kartikgarg146/Dropico-File-Sharing-Platform/README.md

 # 📦 Dropico — Secure File Sharing Platform

 > A lightweight, self-hosted file sharing system built with PHP & MySQL.
-Upload files, generate unique share links, and track downloads — all from a clean, modern dashboard.
+Upload files, and track downloads — all from a clean, modern dashboard.

 ---